Discovery of Global Warming - February 2016 version

 (greenhouse) gas, which is released through human activities

-such as deforestation and burning fossil fuels, as well as
+such as deforestation and burning fossil fuels, tilling of

-eruptions.
-The first chart shows atmospheric CO2 levels in
+volcanic eruptions.
+The first chart shows atmospheric CO2

-recent years, with average seasonal cycle removed.
-The
+levels in recent years, with average seasonal cycle removed.

-second chart shows CO2 levels during the last three glacial
+The second chart shows CO2 levels during the last three

 Sea level rise is caused primarily by two factors related to